jianxiapyh/jianxiapyh.github.io/_publications/2019-ms-thesis.md

 Abstract
 ======
 A better and more generic version of the systor paper.
-The most funny part is probably the general audience abstract.
+The best part is probably the general audience abstract.
 [Download paper here](http://jianxiapyh.github.io/files/yihan_MS_thesis.pdf)